Hotel Housekeeping Best Practices in 2026 (From 100+ Properties)

 5. The four housekeeping metrics that actually matter

 Hotels track too many housekeeping metrics.
-The four that pay back are:
+The four worth prioritising are:

 Housekeeping cost per occupied room.
 Total housekeeping labour cost divided by rooms cleaned.
 Benchmark: €4-18 depending on segment.
 Above €25 in non-luxury is a problem.